akinori-ito/tkbibtex/README.md

     - Citelistbox (the first window) is changed so that the entries are alphabetically sorted.
     - DOI field is added.
     - Added a function to display BibTeX source and edit it directly (no undo)
+- 25 May, 2018
+    - The behavior of the first listbox (citelist) is changed so that the citation key shows the title of the paper using tooltip (Requires tooltip package in TkLib)